 Using Advanced Coupons, you can create coupons that only work for specific user roles.
 That feature is handy if you want to offer discounts for wholesale customers, for example.

-One way to do this is to go to your coupons Coupon data > Role Restrictions tab and turning on the Enable role restrictions option:
+One way to do this is to go to your coupons Coupon data > Role Restrictions tab and turn on the Enable role restrictions option:

 In that example, you can see several of the default user roles available in WordPress and WooCommerce.
 If you’re looking for a way to set up a custom role for wholesale buyers, you can do that using the WooCommerce Wholesale Prices plugin.